SyedTauhidUllahShah/LLM4QDARE/README.md

-# LLM-Based Qualitative Data Analysis for Requirements Engineering
+# From Inductive to Deductive: Evaluating Large Language Models for Qualitative Data Analysis in Requirements Engineering
 This repository contains the implementation of our framework for evaluating Large Language Models (LLMs) in Qualitative Data Analysis (QDA) tasks for Requirements Engineering (RE).
 Our research demonstrates that properly configured LLMs can significantly reduce the manual effort required for QDA in requirements engineering, with GPT-4 achieving Cohen's Kappa scores exceeding 0.7 (substantial agreement with human analysts) in few-shot learning scenarios.

 ![LLM-QDA-Overview.png](media/overview.png)